 Laura Kwong is a post-doc in Civil & Environmental Engineering who focuses on understanding the relative importance of food, water, soil, hands, and objects to a child’s exposure to fecal contamination.
 She has also worked on container-based sanitation projects in Peru, Bangladesh, and Kenya.
 Laura is part of the PoopGroup with Jenna Davis, the Practical Approaches to Global Health Research Lab with Steve Luby, and the Natural Capital Project.

-Panos Vandris (’21) is a sophomore at Stanford majoring in Biology and Comparative Literature.
-Passionate about improving access to and quality of care, he volunteers at Stanford Hospital, Lucile Packard Children’s Hospital, and Cardinal Free Clinics and works for Project ECHO T1D and the CHARIOT Program.
+Panos Vandris (’21) is a junior at Stanford majoring in Biology and Comparative Literature.
+Passionate about improving access to and quality of care, he volunteers at Stanford Hospital, Lucile Packard Children’s Hospital, and Cardinal Free Clinics and works for Project ECHO T1D in the Division of Endocrinology & Diabetes.
 His foreign language experience in Greek, Spanish, and Mandarin and engagement with the medical humanities have instilled in him a deep appreciation for culturally competent care and effective science communication.
-As co-director of the Stanford Research Conference and Stanford Premedical Conference, he also loves building community among undergraduates who share the same interests and ambitions.
+As president of Stanford Undergraduate Neuroscience Society, co-president of Stanford Undergraduate Research Association, and director of Stanford Premedical Conference, he also loves building community among undergraduates who share the same interests and ambitions.
 In his free time, he enjoys reading novels, watching films, and listening his way through Rolling Stone’s 500 Greatest Albums of All Time.

 Alexandra Crew is in the class of 2020 and is studying Human Biology and Comparative Studies in Race & Ethnicity.
 She grew up in Portland, OR, where she became a certified yoga instructor, and enjoys sharing this practice with others.
 She is currently a Campus Ambassador for Genentech, a biotech company fighting disease globally, supports research in a stem cell lab at Stanford’s School of Medicine, and tutors in oral communication at Stanford’s Hume Center for Writing and Speaking.
 Her interest in health ranges from addressing health disparities in the US to mitigating infectious disease globally, and she is excited to learn more about community health in Cape Town in the spring of 2019.